 Missed payments during mortgage forbearance must be repaid.
 The specific terms of repayment are specified by the lender or loan servicer.

-A common arrangement for repayment is to tack the missed payments onto the back of the loan, extending the loan term by the number of missed payments.
-Other mortgage servicers may require a lump sum payment or slight increase in monthly payments until the amount is paid off.
+A common arrangement for repayment is tacking the missed payments onto the back of the loan, extending the loan term by the number of missed payments.
+Other mortgage servicers may require a lump-sum payment or a slight increase in monthly payments until the amount is paid off.

 Marimark Mortgage is based in Tampa, Florida and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.

 We specialize in conventional home mortgages, FHA, VA, USDA mortgage options, refinance loans, and reverse mortgages.
 We’ve worked extensively with cash-out refinancing and help clients to lower their monthly mortgage payments.